LukasFuchs/GeoModBox.jl/docs/src/man/examples/GaussianDiffusion1D.md

 **Figure 1.
 Initial temperature distribution.**

-Now, all parameter have been defined to solve the 1-D temperature conservation equation for each time step using a for loop.
+With all parameters defined, the 1-D temperature conservation equation is solved iteratively for each time step using a `for` loop.
 Within the time loop, the equation is solved seperately using each of the above mentioned numerical discretization schemes.

-If the temperature field is not explicitly updated within this script after the solver, the temperature is updated within the solver already.
+If the temperature field is not explicitly updated in the script after calling the solver, the solver is assumed to update it internally.

 ```Julia
 # Time loop ------------------------------------------------------------- #